steverozen/ISMB.mutsig.tutorial/README.md

 install.packages("PCAWG7_0.0.1.tar.gz", repos = NULL, type = "source")
 install.packages("mSigBG_1.0.0.tar.gz", repos = NULL, type = "source")
 ```
-We think you will get a warnings, but we think the installations will work.
+We think you will get a warning, but we think the installations will work.

 4.2.2

 If you have Rtools you can install the GitHub
 packages with the R command line:
 ```
+install.packages("remotes")
 remotes::install_github("steverozen/mSigBG", ref = "1.0-branch", force = TRUE)
 remotes::install_github("steverozen/PCAWG7", force = TRUE)
 ```